kirklandnuts/sql_de_mayo/installation_and_setup/macos_linux/README.md

 ```
 $ ./install_psql.sh
 ```
 Note that you will be asked to enter a password; this is the password to your user account on your computer.
+If you are asked to install "XCode Command Line Tools", press the `return` key.
+This command may take a while to complete.

 4. Check that you have installed PostgreSQL properly by checking the version number with the following command:
 ```
 $ postgres -V